 The therapists at Bayside Psychotherapy have years of experience dealing with this sensitive problem.
 Some of the approaches our practitioners use include neuro-linguistic programming (NLP), hypnotherapy, psychodynamic psychoanalysis, mindfulness therapy, dream interpretation and Buddhist psychotherapy, among others.

 Many men experience PE from time to time.
 Whether you’re feeling a bit under the weather or particularly aroused, it’s a normal sexual glitch.
 But if it happens every time you engage in sexual relations, it’s best to take action.
 The more time that goes by without treatment, the worse the problem is likely to get.
 Naturally, anxiety tends to increase when you expect things to go wrong, making things more likely to go wrong.
 If the problem is not in the plumbing, it must be in your head.

 That’s where we come in.
 Like any sexual complication, premature ejaculation can have deep and tangled psychological roots.
 Techniques like NLP, hypnotherapy and mindfulness are designed to (in different ways) identify and manipulate patterns of thought and reaction so that they can work for you, rather than against you.
-Learning mediation and relaxation techniques may also help you derail anxiety before it derails you.
+Learning meditation and relaxation techniques may also help you derail anxiety before it derails you.

-For this condition in particular, rushing treatment is not ideal.
+For this condition, in particular, rushing treatment is not ideal.
 You know that too much haste in the bedroom creates problems, and so does trying to change too quickly in therapy.
 Patience is critical.
 No two courses of treatment for premature ejaculation are the same because no two men have the exact same sexual history — or the same personality.

-Note: Whilst we will do our best to assist you, we rely on our clients’ full commitment to and participation in the treatment process to optimise results.
+Note Whilst we will do our best to assist you, we rely on our clients’ full commitment to and participation in the treatment process to optimise results.
 Although some of our therapists work with people presenting with this condition, no guarantees of any outcomes can be made.